Damhan91/Reef-Gardens/README.md

 This application has been deployed from Github using Heroku.

-* Create an account at heroku.com
+* Create an account at heroku.com.
-* Create a new app, add app name and your region
+* Create a new app, add app name and your region.
-* Click on create app
+* Click on create app.
-* Go to "Settings"
+* Go to "Settings".
-* Under Config Vars, add your sensitive data (creds.json for example)
+* Under Config Vars, add your sensitive data (creds.json for example).
 * For this project, I set buildpacks to and in that order.
-* Go to "Deploy" and at "Deployment method", click on "Connect to Github"
+* Go to "Deploy" and at "Deployment method", click on "Connect to Github".
-* Enter your repository name and click on it when it shows below
+* Enter your repository name and click on it when it shows below.
-* Choose the branch you want to buid your app from*
+* Choose the branch you want to buid your app from.

 **AWS**

 The deployed website has static and media files.
 These are hosted using Amazon Web Services (AWS)

-* Create an account at aws.amazon.com
+* Create an account at aws.amazon.com.
-* Navigate to the IAM application and create a user and group
+* Navigate to the IAM application and create a user and group.
-* Set the AmazonS3FullAccess for the user and copy the AWS ACCESS and SECRET keys as config vars to your workspace and deployment environment
+* Set the AmazonS3FullAccess for the user and copy the AWS ACCESS and SECRET keys as config vars to your workspace and deployment environment.
 * Create a new Bucket within the S3 application with an appropriate name.
 * Enable public access for your bucket so users can access and use the services on your website (upload, view, download, etc).
 ## Credits